fabiospampinato/overstated/README.md

   - The object returned by the selector will be slightly faster to compare against the previous one.
   - If in a component you don't need to access any state at all from a selector, but only need to access its methods, then you can entirely avoid using `useStore` for that component.
 - ℹ️ If you need to access state/methods from multiple stores just call `useStore` multiple times.
+- ℹ️ When using [`compose`](#compose) you may encounter the scenario where you need to access some methods from store `A`, but those methods actually access the state of store `B`, so passing store `A` to `useStore` won't properly update the component because the changes in state will happen in store `B`.
+There are 2 ways to solve this issue:
+  1. Pass [`compose`](#compose) a store higher-up in the hierarchy that has both store `A` and store `B` below itself.
+  2. Pre-instantiate your stores, pass store `B` to `useStore`, but then reference the pre-instantiated instance of store `A` inside your selector function.
+This solution, albeit slightly more performant, is discouraged because you'll have to reason about what stores' states your selector is actually accessing, and that's very error prone.

 #### `connect`